14 min read read

 Apple Silicon Native Performance: Sublime Text 4 includes native Apple Silicon support with significant performance improvements for large file handling and multi-cursor editing.
 The rendering engine takes full advantage of Apple's unified memory architecture, allowing smooth editing of files exceeding 500MB.

-Plugin Ecosystem Excellence: The Package Control system hosts over 5,000 packages with many specifically optimized for macOS workflows.
+Plugin Ecosystem: The Package Control system hosts over 5,000 packages with many optimized for macOS workflows.
 Notable macOS-focused packages include Xcode integration, iOS simulator control, and Homebrew package management.

-Performance Benchmarks: Opens 100MB files in under 2 seconds on M2 MacBook Pro, maintains 60fps scrolling through million-line files, supports simultaneous editing of 50+ files without performance degradation.
+Performance: Opens 100MB files quickly on M2 MacBook Pro, maintains smooth scrolling through large files, supports simultaneous editing of 50+ files.

 Licensing: $99 one-time purchase with free evaluation period.
 No subscription requirements make it cost-effective for freelancers and small teams.